 Due diligence, the formal exercise of quantifying risks and confirming value, has been described as “Art meets Science” and there’s a lot of truth in that.
 To some, it’s simply a question of working through a detailed checklist but that’s only a starting point.
 An experienced multidisciplinary team with availability under tight deadlines is a second essential.
 A skilled due diligence process leader with excellent cross-functional communication skills is the third.
 It is the duty of all target companies to provide accurate and candid information to the DD team (sadly, not all do this), but they usually have an inbuilt bias to promote the value and, while not deliberately obscuring the risks they may deemphasize them in presentations or bury them in a mass of detail.
 In this context, the essential intangible aspect, the ‘Art’ of DD, is the ability to apply a detective-like nose to root out opaque and unexpected issues that may not be apparent upon first or even second inspection.

-Over the past ten years, Alacrita has conducted over 200 due diligence assignments, underpinned by our ability to draw in expert consultants who are active in all the major disciplines.
-These team members conduct strategic and operational consulting projects as their day job, and this keeps them current and relevant in areas of expertise ranging from research, preclinical development, clinical and regulatory development, CMC and supply chain, market and payer research, business development and intellectual property.
-Furthermore, all of these consultants have spent many years, often decades, in big pharma and biotech roles so they understand the mindset of the target companies and know where to look for the buried bodies.
-This complements the standard investor approach of interviewing academic KOLs who may be at the cutting edge of science and medicine but who may lack the industry context.
-The following paragraphs draw on this decade of DD experience, highlighting some best practices we believe in and touching on some of the key pitfalls.
+Over the past ten years, Alacrita has conducted over 200 due diligence assignments, underpinned by our ability to draw in expert consultants who are active in each of the major disciplines involved in healthcare R&D. Each of our consultants brings previous experience within the industry, often spending decades in big pharma and biotech roles, and understand the mindset of the target companies and know where to look for the buried bodies.
+This complements the standard investor approach of interviewing academic KOLs who may be at the cutting edge of science and medicine, but who may lack the industry context.
+The following paragraphs draw on this decade of due diligence experience, highlighting some best practices we believe in and touching on some of the key pitfalls.

 In Person or Virtual